sudara/melatonin_blur/README.md

 ### IPP on Windows

+Remember, IPP is optional.
+It just gives you a good speed boost on Windows.

 If you aren't already using it, Intel IPP might feel like an annoying dependency.
 Understandable!
 [I wrote a blog post describing how to set it up locally and in CI](https://melatonin.dev/blog/using-intel-performance-primitives-ipp-with-juce-and-cmake/).

 It's not too bad!
 It's fantastic tool to have for dsp as well (albeit with an annoying API!) and it'll speed up the single channel (shadows, etc) on Windows.
 And don't worry, without IPP you'll still get Stack Blur performance + shadow caching.